-For the right to work and practise in the UK as a GP or family doctor, you need to meet these specific requirements:
+For the right to work and practise in the United Kingdom (UK) as a general practitioner (GP) or family doctor, you need to meet these specific requirements:

 - You must be registered and licensed to practise with the General Medical Council (GMC).
-The GMC checks your qualifications and whether your training is fit for purpose.
-If you do not hold a UK primary medical qualification there are three ways you can obtain full registration with a licence to practise:
+The GMC checks your qualifications and whether your training is equivalent to that of a UK trained GP.

-- You must prove they have the necessary knowledge of English to communicate effectively so the safety of patients is not put at risk.
+- You must prove as a GP that you have the necessary knowledge of English to communicate effectively so that the safety of patients is not potentially put at risk.
 In the International English Language Testing System (IELTS) a score of at least 7.0 in each of the four areas tested (speaking, listening, reading and writing) and an overall score of 7.5 is required by the GMC.

 - You must satisfy immigration requirements set by the Home Office and have permission to work.
-Please refer to the NHS Guide for International Medical Graduates.
+Please refer to the NHS Guide for International Medical Graduates or see below.

-- You must complete an induction and be included on the NHS England GP Performers list, the National Medical Performers List (NMPL or NPL).
+- You must complete an induction and be included on the NHS England GP Performers List (NPL), the National Medical Performers List (NMPL).
 The NMPL states you are fit to practise as an independent practitioner.
 For the application process visit the online portal.

 Doctors in the European Economic Area

-EU nationals arriving in the UK before 29 March 2019
+EU nationals arriving in the UK before EU exit

 If you are a national in the European Economic Area (EEA), you are currently free to come to the UK to work.
 There is no limit to how long you can stay in the UK – it will depend on the contract of employment.
 Once an EEA national has been in the UK for five years, they and their family members can claim permanent residence providing they have been working or self-employed for those five years.
 The British Medical Association (BMA) has information on claiming permanent residence for EEA nationals.